 Transferrin is a glycoprotein with homologous N-terminal and C-terminal iron-binding domains.2 Transferrin is related to several other iron-binding proteins including lactoferrin, melanotransferrin, and ovotransferin.
 These molecules comprise the transferrin superfamily.
 All members of this superfamily have similar polypeptide folding patterns.
-The N-terminal and C-terminal domains of these proteins are globular moieties of ~330 amino acids.
-Each of these domains is divided into two sub-domains, with the iron and anion-binding sites found within the intersubdomain cleft.
-The binding cleft opens with iron release and closes with iron binding.
-Transferrin binds iron with an association constant of $\sim 10^{22} \text{ M}^{-1.3}$ Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between the metal ion and protein, excluding water from the two coordination sites.3-5 Without the anion cofactor, iron binding to transferrin is negligible.
+The N-terminal and C-terminal domains of these proteins are globular moieties of about 330 amino acids.
+Each of these domains is divided into two subdomains, with the iron- and anion-binding sites found within the intersubdomain cleft.
+The binding cleft opens with iron release, and closes with iron binding.
+Transferrin binds iron with an association constant of approximately 1022 M-1.3 Ferric iron couples to transferrin only in the presence of an anion (usually carbonate) that serves as a bridging ligand between metal and protein, excluding water from the two coordination sites.
+3-5 Without the anion cofactor, iron binding to transferrin is negligible.
 In the presence of anions, ferric transferrin is resistant to all but the most potent chelators.
-The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens.^{6,7} Available evidence suggests anion binding takes place prior to iron binding.
+The remaining four coordination sites are provided by the transferrin protein - a histidine nitrogen, an aspartic acid carboxylate oxygen, and two tyrosine phenolate oxygens.^{6,7} Available evidence suggests that anion-binding takes place prior to ironbinding.
 Iron release from transferrin involves protonation of the carbonate anion, loosening the metal-protein bond.